englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 For an in-depth look at the features of UX Markup, see the [UX Markup Guide](https://www.fusetools.com/learn/guides/uxmarkup).

+__Please note__: that all attributes and node names are case sensitive

 ## $(Creating apps) : $(App)

 When creating stand-alone apps or prototypes in Fuse, we use the `<App>` tag.